 Why businesses should invest in strong brand narratives

-Leigh Banks: A powerful brand narrative is a compelling story that explains the unique characteristics of a business, including the backstory, its personality, and reasons for being.
-A strong narrative will enable a business to connect with consumers at an emotional level.
+I see it as a compelling story which explains the unique characteristics of a business, including its personality, backstory and its reasons for being.
+A strong narrative will enable a brand to connect with clients and customers on an emotional level.
 This is extremely important since we tend to make decisions based on emotions rather than rationality.
-Of all the emotions, love, respect, and desire are the most powerful.
+Of all the emotions, love, respect and desire are the most powerful.
 Strong brands will be aware of this and are able to create meaningful and authentic stories to stimulate these emotions.

-Does it make a difference what size the company is?
+Does it matter how small or big the company is?

-LB: Not at all.
+Not at all.
 A good example is Richard Branson.
-He is the master of creating the challenger brand narrative, taking on the establishment, and challenging the status quo to great success.
-Branson started Virgin by selling records from the back of a van!
+He is the master of creating the challenger brand narrative, taking on the establishment, and testing the status quo to great success.
+Branson started his company Virgin by selling records from the back of a van!
 So, the size of the company isn’t as important as the belief and purpose – without either there would not have been a compelling narrative for Branson to platform on.

-LB: The old rules remain the same: who are the target audiences, and how do they consume information.
-Then based on this knowledge, at Spinach, we assess which mix of channels offers the best returns.
+The old rules remain the same: who are the target audiences, and how do they consume information.
+Then based on this knowledge we would assess which mix of channels offers the best returns.
 For instance, an engineer who spends his working day out of office in a transit van is much more likely to be moved by strategically-placed radio advertising than the latest multi-platform social campaign.
 Likewise, there are generational and cultural differences.
-Understanding the customer, applying common sense, and thinking outside of the herd, will go a long way to providing the strategy for an effective communications campaign.
+Understanding the customer, applying common sense and then thinking outside of the herd, will go a long way to providing the strategy for an effective communications campaign.

-LB: The amount of expertise needed to effectively operate across all channels is always a challenge, especially as the various platforms are constantly evolving.
-Whether you are an agency with all the expertise in-house or one who partners with complementary agencies, the main narrative still needs to be managed across multiple teams.
+The amount of expertise needed to effectively operate across all channels is always a challenge, especially as the various platforms are constantly evolving.
+Whether you are a consultancy with all the expertise in-house, or one who partners with complementary agencies, the main narrative still needs to be managed across multiple teams.

-LB: I cannot stress enough – the brand narrative must remain consistent on multiple channels.
+I cannot stress enough: the brand narrative must remain consistent across multiple channels.
+This includes the language, the photography and the design.
 As ever, the risk is that the messaging platform becomes diluted as it is distributed out across agencies.
-This is where it is vital that the brand agency remains the guardians of the brand proposition and the narrative.
-The team will have a greater understanding of how to ultimately communicate this.
+This is where it is vital for the lead branding consultancy to be the guardian of the brand proposition and the narrative.
+Ultimately, the team will have a greater understanding of how to communicate this.